 PPL/IR Europe is open to any pilot who is interested in operating light aircraft under IFR in Europe.
-We now have over 400 members, most of whom are private pilots with current Instrument Ratings, but some members are still working on, or considering, this rating, and a number of commercial and airline pilots are also members.
-Most of our members hold British licences but we have members in Belgium, Cyprus, Denmark, France, Germany, Greece, Ireland, Iceland, Italy, Netherlands, Norway, Portugal, Singapore, South Africa, Spain, Sweden, Switzerland and USA, and a growing number in all these countries fly on FAA licenses.
+We have over 600 members, most of whom are private pilots with current Instrument Ratings, but some members are still working on - or just exploring - instrument qualifications and a number of commercial and airline pilots are also members. from all over Europe (including the United Kingdom), operating under EASA, FAA and UK-CAA licences.

 We also actively pursue the interests of our membership in relation to authorities, manufacturers and flying organisations.
 Much of this work is directed toward the rapid changes in European aviation rules and regulations and the ever increasing demands for new avionics.
 Our involvement in such matters is crucial to our interests as a relatively small group of private pilots who mix with commercial operators under IFR.

 Our magazine Instrument Pilot is issued periodically in paper and electronic form.
 It announces and reviews meetings, reports on PPL/IR Europe activities, but most importantly publishes articles written by members on subjects touching upon every aspect of instrument flying.
 PPL/IR Europe relies heavily on membership participation in the collection and dissemination of knowledge and experience, especially for the contents of the magazine.